 Autumn Term

 During the Autumn Term, pupils will learn about the changes in Britain from the Stone Age to the Iron Age including key information about Neolithic hunter gatherers and early farmers.
-During our topic, ‘How has life changed since the Stone Age?’ pupils will use the text ‘How to Wash a Woolly Mammoth’, to create their own mammals using a range of materials.
+In learning about their BIG Questions, ‘How has life changed since the Stone Age?’

-In art, pupils will use a range of natural materials, pupils will explore the different colours they can make to create their own piece of Stone Age artwork.
+In art, pupils will use a range of natural materials, pupils will explore the different colours they can make to create their own piece of Stone Age artwork and in DT, pupils will harvest vegetables from the school’s allotment and use them to create their own vegetable soup.

 Spring Term